Snug, Tasmania: European exploration and settlement

 The Snug area was first recorded by Europeans when French Vice-Admiral Bruni d'Entrecasteaux sailed through the D'Entrecasteaux Channel in 1792.
 Following the establishment of the British colony at Hobart Town, the nearby Snug River was named for the sheltered nature of its river inlet and coastline.
 By the 1820s, a port and timber mills had been established at nearby North-West Bay.
 Originally known as "The Snug", the small settlement began to take form by the 1840s and 1850s.

 Snug River Post Office opened on 1 October 1870 and was renamed Snug in 1908.

 The town established the Snug Soldiers' Memorial Avenue, in 1953 to commemorate local service members who served in World War II.
 The township of Snug was gazetted on 11 August 1965.

 Today, Snug encompasses the smaller locality of Lower Snug, located to the south of the main township.
 Lower Snug is a rural residential area that was gazetted as a locality in 1972.

 Carbide factory

-In 1917, industrialist James Hynds Gillies commenced construction of a carbide factory at Electrona, a locality situated just south of Snug.
+In 1917, industrialist James Hynds Gillies commenced construction of a carbide factory at Electrona, a locality situated just north of Snug.
 Gillies intended to use electricity from a proposed hydroelectric scheme at Great Lake to produce calcium carbide for acetylene gas.
 The Electrona Carbide Works began production shortly after World War I. Although Gillies lost control of the hydroelectric project (later developed into what became Hydro Tasmania) the carbide works continued under various operators.

 As demand for carbide declined, the factory was sold to Pioneer Silicon Industries and converted into a silicon smelter in 1988, producing metallurgical-grade silicon.
 However, the plant struggled financially and closed permanently in 1991.